Frequently Asked Questions (FAQ)

 Is starting school possible throughout the whole school year?

-Starting school is possible throughout the whole school year.
+Starting school is possible throughout the whole school year, also for the International Stream.
 Most children start at the HSL after a holiday.

 Can I come by for a tour around the school?